sbraicu/calisti_lab/01-gettingstarted.md

 •	Debug and troubleshoot issues in your service

 ## Create a 3 node cluster
+To setup the k8s cluster execute the following in the terminal.

 ```bash
 /home/developer/tools/cluster/cluster_setup.sh
 ```

+This sets up a 3 node cluster with metallb as the k8s load-balancer controller.

 ### Kubernetes Checks